phimath/stream_state/README.md

 #### *Extremely simple and easy to use state management*
 StreamState is a simple state management option for those struggling with declarative / react style programming.

-**You do not need to understand what streams are, or how to use them to use this package.**  In fact if you *do* understand them well, than this style of state management might be too simple a solution for what you are doing.
+**You do not need to understand what streams are, or how to use them to use this package.**  In fact if you *do* understand them well, then this style of state management might be too simple a solution for what you are doing.

 ## General concept